You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 and to find the formulas which convert the raw values into temperature, voltage and pressure.

-PCHUD is superseded by HUD ECU Hacker
+HUD ECU Hacker

 The ancient PCHUD from Delco is obsolete because